srrod19/Project-Three/README.md

-# Project1
+# Project2
-ITMD Project One Resume - Only utilizing HTML script.
+ITMD Project Two Resume - Adding CSS to our Project One.